dl1bz/deskhpsdr/Notes_if_using_HERMES-Lite-2.md

 ## Using GPIO (Raspberry Pi only) ##

 If using GPIO control lines (Raspberry Pi only), you need to set **GPIO=ON** in the ```make.config.deskhpsdr``` before you start compiling deskHPSDR.
 With other OS like macOS we cannot use GPIO, because such computers like Macs havn't any GPIO.
 Use a DIY MIDI device/controller instead and control deskHPSDR via MIDI.
 Functions are accessible via GPIO can be used via MIDI too.

+## Change IP parameter of the HL2

+Per default the HL2 is configured as a DHCP client.
+That means, the HL2 will get his IP address from a exist DHCP server inside your network.
+But it's possible to put a fixed IP address into the HL2. **deskHPSDR itself cannot adjust the IP address of the HL2**.<br>
+But there are exist a Python-Extension ```hermeslite.py``` for doing this - outside deskHPSDR.<br>
+Look here [https://github.com/softerhardware/Hermes-Lite2/tree/master/software/hermeslite](https://github.com/softerhardware/Hermes-Lite2/tree/master/software/hermeslite).
+At the end the fixed IP address need to be written in the EEPROM of the HL2.
+The same procedure is needed if you want to change the MAC address of the HL2.
+ALL HL2 have the same(!)
+MAC address per factory-default.
+Only if you want to use more than one HL2 at the same time inside your network, you need to change it's MAC address.
+That can be done with the Python-Extension ```hermeslite.py``` too and will be written to the EEPROM of the selected HL2.